RavensbourneWebMedia/Web-Design-principles/sessions/01/README.md

 <!-- > But there is also another sense in which seeing comes before words.
 It is seeing which establishes our place in the
 surrounding world; we explain that world with words, but words can never undo the fact that we are surrounded by it. -->

 ### What is an *image*?

 [![](assets/pipe-magritte.jpg)](https://en.wikipedia.org/wiki/The_Treachery_of_Images)

+A large percentage of what we see on a daily basis are not first-hand impressions, but *images*.

 > An image is a sight that has been **recreated** or reproduced.

-### Can you see the similarities between an eye and a camera?
+### Can you see the similarities between an *eye* and a *camera*?

 Why is it called [*camera*](https://en.wikipedia.org/wiki/Camera_obscura) btw?